VideoFlint/Cabbage/README.md

 ## Features

 - Build result content objcet with only few step.
+-
-1. Create resource -> 2.
-Set configuration -> 3.Generate AVPlayerItem/AVAssetImageGenerator/AVExportSession
+1. Create resource
+2. Set configuration
+3. Generate AVPlayerItem/AVAssetImageGenerator/AVExportSession

 - Resouce: Support video, audio, and image.
 Resource is extendable, you can create your customized resource type. e.g gif image resource
 - Video configuration support: transform, speed, filter and so on.
 The configuration is extendable.
 - Audio configuration support: change volume or process with audio raw data in real time, you can be a rocker.
 The configuration is extendable.